-Deliverable 3: The creation of a preliminary structural framework for an online open access 'map of the digital research data infrastructure landscape'
+The creation of a preliminary structural framework for an online open access 'map of the digital research tool landscape' (Deliverable 3)

-The WG will undertake the necessary foundational work required to create an autonomous relational database that is hosted by the RDA, owned by the community, and powered by Oracle for Software.
-The open access database, navigable by research data lifecycle stage, will: (i) contain searchable information (e.g., features, functionalities, interoperability) about different types of research tools; and, (ii) allow for community curation over time.
-The aim is to provide the research data community with a dynamic resource that includes newly emerging types of research tools and evolves with the ever-changing digital research data infrastructure landscape.
-This may include significant data and software-related developments, e.g. Artificial Intelligence (AI).
+The WG will undertake the necessary foundational work required to create an autonomous relational database that is hosted by the RDA Foundation (as a legal entity on behalf of the RDA), owned by the community, and powered by Oracle for Software.
+This arrangement has been discussed and agreed by RDA and Oracle for Research.

+The open access database, navigable by research data lifecycle stage, will: (i) contain searchable information (e.g., features, functionalities, interoperability) about different types of research tools; and: (ii) allow for ongoing community curation and further development.
+The WG will provide recommendations for the long-term maintenance, sustainability, and adoption of the database to ensure that it remains current, relevant, and useful for the research data community.
+Such recommendations will also propose methodologies for future community-curation (detailing who can contribute and how), management, and governance of the database.

+The ultimate goal is to provide the research data community with a dynamic resource that remains up to date with newly emerging types of research tools and evolves with the ever-changing digital research data infrastructure landscape.
+This may include significant data and software-related developments, e.g., Artificial Intelligence (AI).